Illinois to Florida Car Shipping

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.

 Yes, we offer door-to-door car shipping from Illinois to Florida.
-When you book with us, tell us your pickup address in Illinois and your delivery address in Florida.
-Our carrier will pick up your vehicle from your location and deliver it directly to your destination address.
+When you book, provide your preferred pickup and delivery addresses.
+Your carrier will take your vehicle as close to those locations as safely and legally possible.

 Car Shipping 101